cytoscape/py4cytoscape/doc/concepts.rst

     export_image('C:\Users\Me\Documents\CyFiles\myImage.png')
     # ... do something with the .png

-This workflow is portable only to workstations that have their Cytoscape files in the ``C:\Users\Me\Documents\CyFiles``, which doesn't seem likely.
+When using full paths, this workflow is portable only to workstations that have their Cytoscape files in the ``C:\Users\Me\Documents\CyFiles``, which doesn't seem like a good assumption for many workstations.

 **Vignette 2**: A Notebook-based version of Vignette 1.

-A sandbox is automatically created for Notebook-based workflows.
+A sandbox is automatically created for Notebook-based workflows whether they execute on a remote Jupyter server or a Jupyter server on the Cytoscape workstation.
 The workflow must transfer a session file from the Notebook's file system to the sandbox, call Cytoscape, and then transfer the result back to the Notebook's file system for further processing.

 .. code:: python

-    sandbox_send_to('data/mySession.cys') # copy session file from Notebook server to workstation open_session('mySession')
+    sandbox_send_to('./mySession.cys') # copy session file from Notebook directory to workstation open_session('mySession')
     # ...
     export_image('myImage.png')
-    sandbox_get_from('myImage.png', 'data/myImage.png') # copy image file to Notebook server
+    sandbox_get_from('myImage.png', './myImage.png') # copy image file to Notebook directory
     # ... do something with the .png

 This workflow can run on any Notebook server and Cytoscape workstation without knowledge of